John-Kingham/quality-shares/.github/ISSUE_TEMPLATE/user-story-template.md

 As an ACTOR I can FEATURE so I can BENEFIT.

+# Estimated Time to Done

+- MIN to MAX days

 # Acceptance Criteria

 - [ ] Enter a list of acceptance criteria.